filipsaric1/bitcoin-blockexplorer/README.md

-# How to run?
+# How to run

+- npm install
--- Create server/.env and enter blockchain RPC client credentials.
-Example can be found in server/.env.default -- npm run server
+- create server/.env and enter API information.
+Example can be found at server/.env.default
+- npm run server
--- npm run dev
+- npm run dev